 Orange is a complementary colour, though opt for a darker, burnt orange shade to avoid being mistaken for an airline worker.
 Both yellow and red are contrasting hues, so ties in shades of burgundy, pink or mustard also look great set against this shirt colour.

 Green is a similar colour to blue – try a dark forest green tie to make a refined and effortless statement.

-As for pink, which is one of this season’s key fashion trends, similar colours include mauve and purple.
+As for pink, similar colours include mauve and purple.
 Opt for either of these in a deep shade and you can’t go wrong.

 Green is complementary, and therefore khaki shades are a bold choice that will make you stand out for all the right reasons in the office.

 Blue, on the other hand, is a contrasting colour and we would argue that there is no better pairing than a pink shirt with a predominantly navy tie, whether solid or patterned.